 Pursuant to S. 13 of the Charities Accounting Act, an order from the court to vary a charitable trust can be obtained in very limited and specific situations:

-The lawyers at Arbesman Hamilton LLP and its predecessors have been advising clients with trust variations for over 60 years.
+NULaw and its predecessors have been advising clients with trust variations for over 60 years.
 We draw on our extensive experience to guide clients through the ins and outs of the trust variation process and help them manage any personal risk as well as any risk to the trust and beneficiaries.
 Contact us online or at 416-481-5604 for a consultation.